 3. Why is it important for students to make sure their practical grade to be on par with the theory grade?

 Every exam syllabus has been designed in such a way that music theory knowledge plays an equivalent role with the practical grade, especially if we talk about the lower Grade 1-5.
 For example, if a student whose theory has only reached grade 1, but intends to sit for Grade 3 practical, he or she will definitely find it difficult to manage the overall exam components of grade 3 syllabus.
 It may take longer time to prepare these kinds of students to sit for the practical exam.
-I’ll give you just a very simple example, Grade 1 theory doesn’t cover any minor scales but in Grade 3 practical exam, students are required to play minor scales as well as sight read in minor keys, not to mention other areas such as compound time, musical terms etc…..that are not covered in grade 1 theory syllabus.
+For example, Grade 1 theory doesn’t cover any minor scales but in Grade 3 practical exam, students are required to play minor scales as well as sight read in minor keys, not to mention other areas such as compound time, musical terms etc…..that are not covered in grade 1 theory syllabus.
 Students might lose interest too if he or she finds the practical exam tough to follow with their lower level of understanding in music theory.

 Well, this practice is definitely a barrier for a deeper understanding of their repertoire and the enhancement of their general musicianship skills.
 Most of the exam repertoire for Grade 6 – 8 are serious works, with complex textures, harmonic structure and forms, which require solid knowledge and experience.
-As an educator, I prefer to see our students being more independent, and be able to analyze and examine their repertoire on their own, instead of me spoon-feeding them at all times.
+As educators, we prefer to see our students being more independent, and be able to analyze and examine their repertoire on their own, instead of teachers spoon-feeding them at all times.
 Blindly practicing repertoire without understanding the construction of it will not form a long lasting passion and interest in music.
 Some students end up hating the practical exam because they feel it is meaningless to play something that they do not quite understand at all.

-I’ve taught and examined many high grade students, some of them are really good players, I should say excellent.
+Our teachers have taught and examined many high grade students, some of them are really good players, even excellent.
 Unfortunately, the lack of strong music theory knowledge pulls down students’ abilities to score well, especially when it comes to sight-reading and aural.
 Let’s talk about sight-reading for Grade 8, is it enough to only play the right notes and rhythm?
 Can you have a quick grasp of the texture, form and style in 30 sec.?
 What about the description of a piece played by the examiner for the aural segment, are you confident talking about texture, use of harmony/chords, and speak with musical terms?
 All that is essential in order for students to achieve excellent result in the high grades 6 -8.
 Just practicing the 3 exam pieces and scales may not be enough to ace the exam.

 6. For serious students who intend to pursue music in universities and music colleges, what are the disadvantages if they do not learn music theory well?